- Exhibition Procedures

-The VRC maintains a collection of DVDs from the department’s Visiting Artist Program, available for 2 business-day checkout to faculty and students within the Department of Art and Art History (undergraduate students must present their Buff OneCards).
+The VRC maintains a collection of DVDs from the department’s Visiting Artist Program, available for 3 business-day checkout to faculty and students within the Department of Art and Art History (students must present their Buff OneCards).
 These include the artists’ public lectures and the What Follows… interviews series.
 DVDs are not available until the semester following an artist’s visit.

 Visiting Artist videos in the VRC image collection

-The VRC is making its video collection available in streaming format to all CU students, staff, and faculty via our LUNA digital image collection.
-We are in the process of converting the DVD collection.
-Videos dating back to 2005 are currently available in LUNA, with plans to make the entire collection available there over time.
+The VRC is making its Visiting Artist video collection available in streaming format to all CU students, staff, and faculty via our LUNA digital image collection.
+We are in the process of converting the DVD collection; the vast majority of the videos are now available and the process will be complete in early 2015.
 Streaming videos are not available until the semester following an artist’s visit.

 Accessing streaming videos

 1. For copyright reasons, access is limited to current faculty, students, and staff at the University of Colorado.